jonathanlermitage/manon/README.md

-do oga          check for deprecated groupId and artifactId couples do owasp        generate a OWASP dependencies vulnerabilities report in target/dependency-check-report.html do t            test using embedded HSQLDB do ut           run unit tests only, no integration tests do tc           run unit + integration tests and generate coverage data do itc          run integration tests only and generate coverage data
+do oga          check for deprecated groupId and artifactId couples do owasp        generate a OWASP dependencies vulnerabilities report in target/dependency-check-report.html do t            test using embedded HSQLDB do td           test using dockerized MariaDB and Redis (container is started and stopped by script) do td-postgres  test using dockerized PostgreSQL and Redis (container is started and stopped by script) do ut           run unit tests only, no integration tests do tc           run unit + integration tests and generate coverage data do itc          run integration tests only and generate coverage data